EgoMoose/Articles/Vectors/Cross product.md

 3. Aim your fingers (not your thumb) to be pointing in the direction of the first vector.
 4. Twist your wrist such that you can curl your fingers inwards towards the second vector.

-If you can successfully curl your fingers then your thumb will represent the resulting direction.
+If you can successfully curl your fingers, then your thumb will represent the resulting direction.

 This concept can be hard to grasp without any visuals.
 As such it's recommended that you check out this video to get a better visualization.